 - Temporary staffing services: Workforce supplemental staffing

 Certain services, including telehealth and temporary staffing for hospitals, remain exempt from retail sales tax.
+Learn more about which services to collect tax on through Washington’s Department of Revenue website.

 This expansion represents a fundamental shift in how Washington applies the retail sales tax.
 Many service providers who have never had to collect or remit sales tax will now need to update billing systems, adjust contracts and prepare for new compliance requirements.
 The changes may also affect pricing models and how services are delivered.